WHAT IS THE RIGHT SUTURE?

-The appropriate choice of suture depends on the procedure’s objective and the material’s physical characteristics.
-Key factors to consider include the suture’s strength, knot security, and wicking properties, (see below) if a follow-up appointment is necessary for removal, if an absorbable material can be used, and if so, the duration of its effectiveness.
+Key factors to consider include the suture’s strength, knot security, and wicking properties (see below), if a follow-up appointment is necessary for removal, if an absorbable material can be used, and the duration of its effectiveness.

 TENSILE STRENGTH